 If you are thinking about dropping a class or reducing your credits, please review the " Reduced Course Load" page first.

 PLEASE REMEMBER: Only the International Student Advisor has the authority to authorize a reduced credit load for international students!
 Academic Advisors DO NOT have this authority.

 Any international student who is unable to complete a full course of study in a timely manner can apply for a program extension.
 This process can only be done through ISS and the student MUST apply 45 days before the completion date on their Form I-20 or DS-2019.
 If you are aware of a need to apply for a program extension, we ask that you come to International Student Services immediately.

 As long as an international student is registered, attending all classes, and meeting Gallaudet University's academic standards, the student is considered maintaining status and making acceptable progress.
 A student who is placed on academic suspension is considered no longer enrolled in full-time study or pursuing an educational objective, and therefore not maintaining status.

 A student who has been placed on academic warning or suspension and who is not able to complete his or her program by the expected completion date may not be eligible for an extension of stay unless there is a compelling academic or medical reason to support an extension request.

 In order to maintain legal status, an international student is responsible for attending the classes in which the student is officially enrolled.
 All international students must comply with the University's class attendance policy.

-A student who stops attending classes for two weeks or more without compelling reasons must be reported immediately to the Office of Research Support and International Affairs (RSIA).
+A student who stops attending classes for two weeks or more without compelling reasons must be reported immediately to the Office of International Affairs (IA).
 U.S. Citizenship and Immigration Services has imposed a duty on the University to report any international student in breach of the attendance policy, which includes the prolonged absence from classes mentioned above.
-RSIA will first contact the student to ascertain the circumstances.
+IA will first contact the student to ascertain the circumstances.
 It is the student's responsibility to check his or her official university email.